CDI 2 Parent Assessment Report_SAMPLE

 Online Administration and Scoring - using the MHS Online Assessment Center+

 The CDI 2 may be completed and automatically scored online wherever an internet connection is available.
 Online administration allows the assessor the flexibility to send a link to each respondent to complete the assessment at a location convenient to the respondent (e.g., child care centre, school).
 It also significantly reduces administration and data entry time.
 Assessors using online scoring have the option of printing E-Paper forms that may be scored online by entering responses from the paper-and-pencil administration into the online program.

 - Interpersonal Problems

-The full-length CDI 2 Self-Report Form is ideal when assessors require a more robust description of the child's depressive symptoms.
-The CDI 2:SR is 28-item assessment that yeilds a Total Score, two scale scores (Emotional Problems and Functional Problems), and four subscale scores.
+The full-length CDI 2 Self Report is ideal when assessors require a more robust description of the child's depressive symptoms.
+The CDI 2:SR is 28-item assessment that yields a Total Score, two scale scores (Emotional Problems and Functional Problems), and four subscale scores.

 CDI: Teacher (CDI:T) and CDI: Parent (CDI:P)

 The CDI:T and CDI:P Reports consist of items that correspond to the self-report version and are suitably rephrased.
 Item selection for the parent and teacher forms was guided to maximize validity, and thus focused on observable manifestations of depression.